Consequences of a Los Angeles Domestic Violence Conviction

 Probation Violation and Jail Time

-But if you continue to violate your probation, continue to pick up new cases.
-The prosecutors and judge will up the stakes and give you much harsher punishment.
-Sometimes probation can go as long as five years in domestic violence cases depending on the person's criminal record, what they did, how severe their actions were in the particular criminal case.
+However, if you continue to violate your probation and pick up new cases, the prosecutors and judge will escalate the punishment.
+In domestic violence cases, probation can last as long as five years, depending on the person's criminal record and the severity of their actions.

-Except for jail time, we can get something other than jail time a lot of times.
-For example, community service, community labor, Caltrans, a fine, or some other community service-based activity, especially if you don't have a prior criminal record and there weren't harmful damages to the alleged victim in the case.
+While jail time is a possibility, there are often alternatives that can be negotiated.
+For instance, community service, a fine, or some other community service-based activity, especially if you don't have a prior criminal record and there weren't harmful damages to the alleged victim in the case.

 In addition to that, most other punishments will be centered around what you did in the case.
 In other words, they're going to look at what you did in the case, and then they're going to decide whether or not there's something else that makes sense for you based on your circumstances.

-They have an eye towards not just punishing you but also deterring you from becoming engaged in your future conduct, educating you on how to handle anger-related issues, and getting you in a position where you can get your probation done, you can not have any problems with the other party, and you can move forward and not come back to criminal court.
+The aim of these measures is not just to punish you, but also to deter you from engaging in future conduct, educate you on how to handle anger-related issues, and get you in a position where you can complete your probation without any problems, and move forward without coming back to criminal court.